 The objective of this project is to develop and hold a series of workshops for state DOT personnel to share information on performance measures in snow and ice control operations, and how these measures can be customized and used by the DOT to report on the extent of meeting the snow and ice control objectives.
-All workshops shall be in-person (see Special Note B).
+All workshops shall be in-person.

 Accomplishment of the project objective will require at least the following tasks.

 Task 2.
-Develop and conduct a workshop, designated Workshop 2, for those DOTs that participated in Workshop 1 and acquired and analyzed all required data during the 2022/2023 winter season (see Special Note C).
+Develop and conduct a workshop, designated Workshop 2, for those DOTs that participated in Workshop 1 and acquired and analyzed all required data during the 2022/2023 winter season.
 The purpose of the workshop is to review each DOT’s results of the performance measures reporting process, and identify the successes that were realized and obstacles encountered.

 Task 3.
 Prepare a summary of the findings of Workshops 1 and 2.

 Task 4.
 Prepare an updated, detailed work plan, to be executed in Phase II, to conduct three workshops, designated Workshops 3, 4, and 5, for snow and ice control managers from selected state DOTs in the other three AASHTO regions.
 These workshops are intended to build on the experience and findings from Workshops 1 and 2 and use the material developed for these workshops to provide an overview of the core set of performance measures and required data and resources, and illustrate how lacking data and resources can be identified and acquired to accomplish the desired performance measure reporting.
-The plan shall identify those DOTs in each region proposed for participation in these workshops and the rationale for their selection; NCHRP approval will be required before proceeding.
+The plan shall identify those DOTs in each region proposed for participation in these workshops and the rationale for their selection.

 Task 5.
 Prepare an interim report that documents the work performed in Tasks 1 through 4.
 Following review of the interim report by the NCHRP, the research team will be required to make a presentation to the NCHRP project panel.
 Work on Phase II of the project will not begin until the interim report is approved and the Phase II work plan is authorized by the NCHRP.
 The decision on proceeding with Phase II will be based on the contractor’s documented justification of the updated work plan.

 Task 6.
-Develop and conduct the approved three in-person workshops, and prepare a summary of the findings of the workshops (see Special Note C).
+Develop and conduct the approved three in-person workshops, and prepare a summary of the findings of the workshops (see Special Note B).